ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Benchmark and Baselines Details

 \subsection{Egocentric Human-Object Interaction Detection}

 To perform the experiments for the EHOI detection task using the baseline based on \cite{leonardi2023exploiting}, we used a machine with a single \textit{NVIDIA A30} GPU and an \textit{Intel Xeon Silver 4310} CPU.
 We scaled all the images to a resolution of 1280x720 pixels.
 We trained the model using the \textit{Stochastic Gradient Descent} (SGD) for 80,000 iterations, an initial learning rate of 0.001, which is decreased by a factor of 10 after 40,000 and 60,000 iterations, and a minibatch size of 4 images.
-Figure~\ref{fig:qualitative_examples_ehoi} shows a comparison between the two baselines.
-These qualitative results provide insights into the importance of incorporating domain-specific data during the training phase as demonstrated with the better performance of our EHOI detector\cite{leonardi2023exploiting} (first column).
-Instead, considering the results obtained by the second baseline (second column), while the 'Hand in Contact'\cite{Shan20} model correctly identifies the bounding box of objects in contact with the hand, the CLIP\cite{Radford2021LearningTV} module faces challenges in accurately recognizing object classes.
+Figure~\ref{fig:qualitative_examples_ehoi} shows qualitative results of the adopted baseline.
+These qualitative results provide insights into the importance of incorporating domain-specific data during the training phase to extract objects knowledge useful to provide services to workers in the industrial domain.